Norman Powell

-Norman WC Powell (born May 25, 1993) is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
+Norman WC Powell (born May 25, 1993) is an American and Jamaican professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
 Powell played college basketball with the UCLA Bruins, where he was an all-conference player in the Pac-12.
 He was selected in the second round of the 2015 NBA draft by the Milwaukee Bucks, who subsequently traded his draft rights to the Toronto Raptors.
 He won an NBA championship with Toronto in 2019.
+In 2026, he was named an NBA All-Star in his only season with the Miami Heat.

 Powell was a two-time all-state high school player in California and led his team to a state championship before joining UCLA.
 After entering his senior year in 2014–15 as the Bruins' top returning player, he emerged as a team leader and received first-team All-Pac-12 honors.

 Early years

 Powell was born and raised in San Diego, California, to Sharon and Norman Powell Sr. He was introduced to basketball by his uncle, Raymond Edwards.
 Powell decided to attend Lincoln High School, which had just been rebuilt and lost many athletes.
 He helped rebuild their basketball program, leading the team to consecutive California Interscholastic Federation (CIF) San Diego Section 2A championships in 2009 and 2010.
 The team also captured the 2010 CIF Division II Boys' State Championship, with Powell scoring 24 points in a 74–59 win over Mountain View St. Francis.
 He finished his junior season averaging 19.7 points, 4.9 rebounds, and 2.7 steals, and earned first-team all-state as well as Western League Most Valuable Player (MVP) honors.

 In his senior year, he was again first-team all-state and league MVP, and averaged 20.4 points, 3.8 rebounds, 2.4 steals.
 Lincoln was 32–2 and won the league title with a 12–0 record.
 They were ranked No. 3 in California and No. 15 nationally, but were defeated 74–69 by Summit in the state semifinals.
 He finished his high school career winning the San Diego County All Star Game Dunk Contest.

 Considered a four-star recruit by ESPN.com, Powell was listed as the No. 15 shooting guard and the No. 52 player in the nation in 2011.
 Powell chose to play college basketball for UCLA over San Diego State, Arizona and Oregon.